minus5/reading-list/README.md

 *SLIKA NAŠE KNJIŽNICE + LINK NA PUBLIC KNJIŽNICU* [minus5 library](https://minus5.libib.com/)

 Our CEO and CTO are both bookworms, and we have a company library with over 250 printed pieces.
-So we realized that one of the things we can do to support grow of our colleagues is to encourage them to read books.
+So we realized that reading books was important part of their journey to expertise and realized one of the things we can do to support grow of our colleagues is to encourage them to read books as well.

 So we could just tell everybody to read all 250 titles (and all other millions of books available online) and problem solved :)

-Well, it's not that easy.
+Well, it turned out it's not that easy.

-According to **Dreyfus model of skill acquisition** just telling people to read books will not be so helpful, as their learning needs and styles differ depending on their level.
+At some point during this process I was introdused to **Dreyfus model of skill acquisitions** and it opened my mind by exaplaining that learning needs and styles differ depending on people's level.

 ## DREYFUS MODEL